snyk-scm-platform-test/e2e-force-fail-open/README.md

 Consider the following examples:

 - 69.8% of the addresses `8806 Bäch SZ` belongs to the municipality Freienbach;
-- the rest 30.2% of the addresses `8806 Bäch SZ`belongs to the municipality Wollerau.
+- the remaining 30.2% addresses of `8806 Bäch SZ`belongs to the municipality Wollerau.

 Additionally,